PENA98/chronos-app/README.md

 # Chronos
-A simple Collection tracker app for skills demonstration for Code Éxitos I named my app like the Greek god of time "Chronos"
+A simple Collection tracker app for skills demonstration for Code Éxitos I named my app like the Greek god of time "Chronos".

+# Recomendation
+The app is designed with mobile first pattern, it will work better on a mobile device!

 ## Live Demo